Here’s the Newest, Safest Way to Tan This Summer—and No, It’s Not a Spray Tan

 Thankfully, a team at Massachusetts General Hospital may have solved all of our pasty-skinned woes.
 The scientists just designed a “tanning drug” that mimics sunlight to tan the skin—no damaging UV radiation needed.
 Simply rubbing the drug into your skin will trick it into producing the brown form of the pigment melanin, which makes the skin darker.
 Plus, it could even work for the toughest demographic for tanning: redheads!

 Pale problems solved, right?
 Well, not quite.
 The drug wasn’t originally made for superficial purposes.
-In reality, researchers say, it was intended to prevent cancer and aged skin (These are the sneaky places you can get skin cancer—that aren’t on your skin).
+In reality, researchers say, it was intended to prevent cancer and aged skin.
 The melanin produced by the drug is “the body’s natural sunblock,” protecting your skin against harmful UV rays and sun damage.

 “Our real goal is a novel strategy for protecting skin from UV radiation and cancer,” Dr. David Fisher, one of the researchers, told BBC News.
 “Dark pigment is associated with a lower risk of all forms of skin cancer—that would be really huge.”